wavefrontHQ/docs/pages/doc/query_language_reference.md

 </tr>
 <tr>
 <td>ongoing(<span style="color:#3a0699;font-weight:bold">events</span>)</td>
-<td>Returns a continuous time series representing the number of ongoing <span style="color:#3a0699;font-weight:bold">events</span> at any given moment.
-This function returns constant time series</td>
+<td>Returns a continuous time series representing the number of ongoing <span style="color:#3a0699;font-weight:bold">events</span> at any given moment within the query time window.
+See [When Does an Event Query Return Events?](events_queries.html#when-does-an-event-query-return-events) for some background information.</td>
 </tr>
 <tr>
 <td>closed(<span style="color:#3a0699;font-weight:bold">events</span>)</td>